 It's not good enough, Blizzard.
 You're not one of the many teenagers playing the game, taking delight in senseless killing for instant gratification.
 You're supposed to know better than that.

-Paralysis gripped him
+Paralysis gripped him And me.

 I sit by an enormous network switch with a huge fan that constantly streams torrents of chilled air straight into my right ear.
 Besides the occasional blue ear, this situation allows me the experience the arctic freeze on a daily basis, possibly in balance to the actual arctic rapidly melting away.